DeCentN2Madness/my-flakes-edu/README.md

 # my-flakes-edu

-This is simply a scratch repo for learning how to use Nix Flakes for Haskell development and configuration of NixOS.
+This is simply a scratch repo to help me learn the use of Nix Flakes for Haskell development and NixOS configuration.